tidepool-org/data-science-handbook/instructions/naming-conventions.md

 ## Dashes, Spaces, Underscores?
 Dashes should be used when possible within filename descriptions and details.

-For github naming conventions, see the github instructional sheet.
+For github naming conventions, see the [Github Instructions](https://github.com/tidepool-org/data-science-handbook/blob/master/instructions/github.md) page.